-- IT systems for the natural environment (Trees) - 85% of the County Wildlife Sites (CWS) owned by Norwich City Council in positive conservation management (pcm) - Increased volunteer involvement in managing Norwich City Council owned sites - Management of areas not suitable for cultivation.at Bellacre Allotments to improve biodiversity was carried out by the Green Gym - Launching Greenstat to capture what the public value and what they would like improving in Norwich's parks and open spaces - Cleaned out/deepened the pond at Heigham park - Use of tree radar survey at Chapelfield Gardens, incorporating demonstration for regional tree officers, in order to design new play area without disturbance to tree roots. - Waterloo play splashpad captured over 10,000 litres of water during the drought to irrigate the bowling greens in the park.
+- IT systems for the natural environment (trees). - 85 per cent of the County Wildlife Sites (CWS) owned by Norwich City Council in positive conservation management (pcm). - Increased volunteer involvement in managing Norwich City Council owned sites. - Work carried out by Green Gym to manage areas, not suitable for cultivation, at Bellacre allotments to improve the habitat for insects, plants and animals. - Launching Greenstat to capture what the public value and what they would like improving in Norwich's parks and open spaces. - Cleaned out/deepened the pond at Heigham park. - Use of tree radar survey at Chapelfield Gardens, incorporating demonstration for regional tree officers, in order to design new play area without disturbance to tree roots. - Waterloo play splashpad captured over 10,000 litres of water during the drought to irrigate the bowling greens in the park.

-- Mousehold Heath Extension complete works

-- Wensum River Parkway feasibility study

-- Wensum River Parkway

-- The Norwich Urban Grid

-- Open space strategy

-- Up to 12 natural areas will be entered into Higher Level Stewardship (HLS) in 2013 - this will provide funding for ongoing management and special projects to enhance biodiversity

-- Form new Friends group for Woodlands Park

-- Development of Wensum View concept plan involving the local community

-- Bring another Norwich City Council owned CWS into positive conservation management during 2013

-- Provide ongoing advice to help other CWS owners to bring their sites into positive conservation management

-- Complete Bowthorpe Southern Park refurbishment
+- Mousehold Heath extension complete works - Wensum River Parkway feasibility study - Wensum River Parkway - Open space strategy - Up to 12 natural areas will be entered into Higher Level Stewardship (HLS) in 2013 this will provide funding for ongoing management and special projects to enhance biodiversity. - Form new Friends group for Woodlands Park. - Development of Wensum View concept plan involving the local community. - Bring another Norwich City Council owned CWS into positive conservation management during 2013. - Provide ongoing advice to help other CWS owners to bring their sites into positive conservation management. - Complete Bowthorpe Southern Park refurbishment.